-I originally published this recipe for Niku Udon from the cookbook, Japanese Soul Cooking: Ramen, Tonkatsu, Tempura, and More from the Streets and Kitchens of Tokyo and Beyond, a few years ago, but recently made it again with the addition of RawSpiceBar’s Shichimi Togarashi and updated photos.
+I originally published this recipe for Niku Udon from the cookbook, Japanese Soul Cooking: Ramen, Tonkatsu, Tempura, and More from the Streets and Kitchens of Tokyo and Beyond, a few years ago, but recently made it again with updated photos.

 Udon noodles are a favorite of mine and this soup is such a wonderful way to enjoy them in the winter.
 The seasoned dashi broth is the base for the udon noodles and marinated shaved meat- usually beef.
 There are a few specific ingredients needed to make this soup, but the amazing flavor is completely worth it.
 The soup base can even be prepared up to 5 days in advance and refrigerated until ready to serve.
 I often heat up a quarter of the soup at a time, boil one 8.8 ounce brick of frozen udon, and top it with a small amount of the marinated beef and garnishes.

-I topped the Niku Udon with a sprinkling of RawSpiceBar’s Shichimi Togarashi (Japanese Seven Spice) for an extra layer of flavor.
+I topped the Niku Udon with a sprinkling of Shichimi Togarashi for an extra layer of flavor.
 Shichimi Togarashi is a Japanese seven-spice chili seasoning blend.
-The exact spices may vary based on the brand and RawSpiceBar includes a combination of black peppercorns, red chile flakes, garlic, freshly ground ginger root, nori, toasted white and black sesame seeds, and orange zest.
+The exact spices may vary based on the brand and the version I used includes a combination of black peppercorns, red chile flakes, garlic, freshly ground ginger root, nori, toasted white and black sesame seeds, and orange zest.
 A large pinch over your soup adds a complex hint of spice without becoming overwhelming.

 A few of the items used to make Niku Udon may require a trip to a market featuring Japanese ingredients.